 - A domain name is unique, and while custom homes can be unique, most homes in mainstream America are models that exist in other areas.

 Getting Started With Domain Name Investing

 There are several things you need to know in order to be successful as a domain name investor.
-Since this is about buying low and selling high, the three primary skills you need to acquire are:
+Since this is about buying low and selling high, the primary skills you need to acquire are:

 - Knowing where to purchase domain names at the right price

 - Learning how to estimate the value of a domain name

 Where to Purchase Domain Names

 The simplest place for a newcomer to domain investing to purchase domain names is via an expired domain auction or listing.
 There are several websites that feature expired domain names, and one of the most notable is GoDaddy Auctions.
 Expired domains are domains that were registered at one time, but were not renewed by the former owner.
 This does not mean that they automatically have value, and in fact, most of them do not.
 Now, please hear me on this; you need to study the domain market before you get excited and start buying domain names that have no resale value.

 Here is a video I created walking you through how I search for expired domain names on GoDaddy.

 Two additional websites for finding expired domain names or domain name liquidations are DropCatch.com and NameLiquidate.com.
 Please know that you should spend lots of time researching and less time purchasing at these sites.
 I have done this for a long time and I will often spend a half-hour or more searching for a deal and come away with nothing.
 There are also software tools that can help you in the process of searching these sites.